mathjax/MathJax-docs/installation.rst

 model that MathJax can not circumvent.
 Currently, this is not a problem for other browsers.

 One solution to this problem is to install the MathJax fonts locally, so that Firefox will not have to use web-based fonts in the first place.
-To do that, either install the `STIX fonts <http://stixfonts.org>`_, or copy the fonts from ``MathJax/fonts/HTML-CSS/TeX/otf`` into your systems fonts directory and restart your browser.
+To do that, either install the `STIX fonts
+<http://stixfonts.org>`_, or copy the fonts from
+``MathJax/fonts/HTML-CSS/TeX/otf`` (or whichever of the web-based fonts in the ``MathJax/fonts/HTML-CSS`` directory you wish) into your system's fonts directory and restart your browser.

 .. _ie9-local-fonts-solution: